mdaser/fast-ssh/README.md

     User YourCoolUsername               # Username for the host you want to SSH into.

 # tags: pi
-# group: RaspberryPi
+# tab: RaspberryPi
 Host RaspberyPi/Arch-Linux              # Defined group and name of host for use with Fast-SSH.
     HostName alarm-pi.local             # Hostname using a locally resolved address.
     User YourCoolUsername               # Username for the host you want to SSH into.

 # tags: pi
-# group: RaspberryPi
+# tab: RaspberryPi
 Host RaspberryPi/Raspbian               # Defined group and name of host for use with Fast-SSH.
     HostName raspbian.lan               # Hostname using a locally resolved address.
     User YourCoolUsername               # Username for the host you want to SSH into.